MaoScut/react-version-detector/README.md

 a react component to detect new version of application

 ## Usage
-1. define a version.json
-    ```json
+1. use webpack define plugin to inject version in package.json into your app
+1. render `<VersionDetector localVersion={version} />`
+1. deploy a /version.json which has the below data structure
+    ```
     {
-      "v1.0.0": {}
+      "version": "1.0.0"
     }
     ```
-1. import that version.json as localVersion in VersionDetector
-1. use [copy-webpack-plugin](https://www.npmjs.com/package/copy-webpack-plugin) copy that version.json to output dir, if the url of the version.json is not `/version.json`, you need to set it manually through `url` props
+    you can use `generate-json-webpack-plugin` to produce that version.json
-1. run or deploy your application
+1. start your app
-In the project directory, you can run: